IDinsight/mosaiks/README.md

 MOSAIKS is a Python package that performs parallelized encoding of satellite imagery into easy-to-use features using the MOSAIKS algorithm and Dask for parallel processing.
 This package enables users to generate feature vectors based on satellite images by providing a list of latitudes and longitudes and Microsoft's Planetary Computer API key.
 It supports various satellites, image sizes, time periods, and parallelization options.

-We implement the MOSAIKS algorithm based on work by [Rolf et al., 2021](https://www.nature.com/articles/s41467-021-24638-z).
-The authors of this paper implement MOSAIKS using Google Maps images (mostly 2018), and also provide some pre-computed features based on Planet imagery from 2019 [here](https://www.mosaiks.org/).
+We implement the MOSAIKS algorithm based on work by [Rolf et al., 2021](https://www.nature.com/articles/s41467-021-24638-z) based on random convolutional features.
+The authors of this paper The authors of this paper make a global cross-section of pre-computed features using Planet imagery from 2019 available at [mosaiks.org](https://www.mosaiks.org/), along with tutorials and related research.

 This package extends the functionality of the original MOSAIKS implementation in the following ways: